How to Write Songs | 13 Songwriting Must-Read Tips

 Musicians and songwriters are often our own worst critics.
 If you judge your own songs too harshly you’ll never get anything done, so it’s important to keep an open mind, and while it’s great to take your time and carefully consider each facet of a new song.

 It’s often easier to get things done when you let the songwriting process flow, stop worrying and just get on with it.
 Overthinking can be your worst enemy.
-Get a basic idea for your song down, and you can always go back and change things afterward.
+Get a basic idea for your song down, and you can always go back and change things afterwards.

 If you’re struggling to get your ideas out, here are some ways to overcome writer’s block: